E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 - IP connectivity was working
 - The VTY lines were accepting Telnet
-- `login local` was using the local user database
+- The VTY password was configured correctly
-- The local username and password were valid
+- `login` was requiring that password
 - Remote CLI access was working

-Telnet provides remote CLI access, but the traffic is not encrypted.
+Telnet provides remote CLI access, but its traffic is not encrypted.

 ---

 # Privileged EXEC Access

-After logging in remotely, the session entered User EXEC mode.
+After connecting through Telnet, the session entered User EXEC mode.

 ```text
 R0>
 ```

-The local username and password allowed the remote login, but they did not automatically provide Privileged EXEC access.
+The VTY password allowed access to the remote CLI, but it did not provide Privileged EXEC access.

 The remote session was exited and the device console was used to configure an enable secret.